angular/components/src/cdk/testing/test-harnesses.md

 | ------ | ----------- |
 | `loader(): HarnessLoader` | Gets a `HarnessLoader` instance for the current HTML document, rooted at the document's root element. |

-Since Selenium Webdriver does not deal with fixtures, the API in this environment is simpler.
+Since Selenium WebDriver does not deal with fixtures, the API in this environment is simpler.
 The `HarnessLoader` returned by the `loader()` method should be sufficient for loading all necessary `ComponentHarness` instances.